Clintonville, Michigan: Post Office

 Clintonville had a post office from 1898 until 1902.

 School

 Clintonville School No.7 was the first school in Clintonville.
 It was built on the banks of Schoolhouse Lake on what today is 3101 Walton Blvd. in Waterford, Michigan near Clintonville Road.
 The school building still stands today.
+Beginning in 1951, Clintonville was served by Jayno Adams Elementary School, part of the Waterford School District; however the school was closed in 2010 and has since been demolished.
+Today, Clintonville is served by David Grayson Elementary, which opened in 1955, and Cooley Elementary, which opened in 1961.

 Streets

 In 1872, east-west streets in Clintonville were Lafayette Street, Main Street, Columbia Street, Darkman Street, Margaret Street and Elizabeth Street.

 North-south streets were Van Buren Street, Jackson Street, Washington Street, Franklin Street, Mill Street, and Pontiac Street.